 3. A case study: the spruce budworm – balsam fir system

 We describe the spruce budworm – balsam fir system and provide the accumulation function for both species.
-Then, we list our data sources and explain the fitting methods for the spruce budworm - balsam fir system.
+Then, we list our temperature data sources.
 Finally, we give the results for this case study.
 We use R (R core team, 2021) to implement the model, analyze the results, and generate the figures.
-Past and future temperature data were obtained using BioSIM (Régnière et al. 2014).

 3.1 Study system

 The spruce budworm (SBW) (Choristoneura fumiferana) is the most destructive defoliator of North American boreal forests (Fleming 2000).
 It feeds primarily on balsam fir (Abies balsamea), black spruce (Picea mariana), white spruce (Picea glauca), and red spruce (Picea rubens).
-This univoltine insect has an 8-9 months winter resting period (diapause).
+This univoltine insect has an 8-9 months winter resting period.
 The first stage ends in late winter and is followed by a quiescent period during which development resumes at a rate dependent on outside temperatures.
-Diapause ends when second instar larvae emerge from their hibernacula (cocoon-like structure) in late April to late May.
+Resting ends when second instar larvae emerge in late April to late May.
 Larvae feed on expanding buds and developing needles as soon as they become available.
-Expanding needles from swelling buds are nutrient rich with a maximum concentration of nitrogen and mineral elements (Mattson and Scriber 1987).
+Expanding needles from swelling buds are nutrient rich (Mattson and Scriber 1987).
 Hence, the success of SBW populations in establishing feeding sites in the spring depends on the synchrony of their development with that of their host trees (Régnière and Nealis 2008).
 Consequences for late-emerging SBW are severe: larval survival is depressed (from about 60% normal survival down to 10%), development is delayed, and average pupal mass decreases by about 50% (Lawrence et al. 1997).
 In the boreal forests of eastern Canada, the higher vulnerability of balsam fir to SBW defoliation compared to other host species has been attributed to its early budburst (Blais 1957).
-The emergence of SBW generally precedes balsam fir budburst by several days.
+The emergence of SBW generally precedes balsam fir budburst by several days (Fig. 3).
 Balsam fir phenology appears to be related to forcing temperatures but not photoperiod (Osawa et al. 1983).

 We assessed historical patterns and climate change predictions of synchrony between SBW’s emergence from diapause and balsam fir’s budburst using an existing model of budworm phenology and a general budburst model fitted to observations of budburst phenology in Canada.
-Each species has its own accumulation function which we used to illustrate the general theoretical case (see section 2.2.2 and Fig. 2).
+Each species has its own accumulation function which we used to illustrate the general theoretical case (see section 2 and Fig. 2).